-Each microchip is manufactured with an unique 10 or 15 digit serial code.
-At the time of implantation, this code is connected to the owners’ credentials which is stored on a protected national database.
+Each microchip is manufactured with a unique 10- or 15-digit serial code.
+At the time of implantation, this code is connected to the owner’s credentials, which are stored on a protected national database.
 Registered owners, veterinarians and animal charity organisations (such as the SPCA) have access to these databases.

-When an animal gets lost, or needs to be identified, a microchip reader can be used to identify the serial number.
-This can then be used, by contacting the appropriate database, to recall the owners of the animal.
+When an animal gets lost or needs to be identified, a microchip reader can be used to identify the serial number.
+This can be used, by contacting the appropriate database, to find the owners of the animal.

 Apart from being used as a way of finding the owners of lost animals, permanent pet identification is also necessary for pet health insurance, breeding programs, KUSA registration, pet animal emigration, court cases and many more.